 Controls output spooling.
 When used, SPL must occur within the DVC-LFD sequence for the file to be spooled.
-Ignored in a nonspooling environment.
+It is ignored in a nonspooling environment.

 HOLD

 Output file is to be held for later disposition.
 Can be released by a BEGIN SPL workstation/console command or through the CC job control statement specifying this command.